 - Oil level is between minimum and maximum on dipstick or sight glass (do NOT overfill)

 - It is vital that the batteries, used to start the generator engine, are always fully charged.
 This is ideally confirmed by measuring the voltage of the disconnected battery to be > 12.6 VDC (for each 12V unit).
-Furthermore, battery electrolyte, for maintainable units, should always be at the correct levels in each cell of the battery set.
+Furthermore, battery electrolytes, for maintainable units, should always be at the correct levels in each cell of the battery set.
 For sealed maintenance free (SMF) units, the visual indicator should be (positive) green.

 - Ensure that the AC mains power failure detection system as well as the automatic transfer switching (ATS) system is functional and is switched into the AUTO RUN or equivalent mode at all times.

-- For gensets that switch on and transfer power automatically, and especially larger sets (100 KVA and more), it is essential to keep the engine oil and coolant at an elevated temperature, typically above 45°C. This ensures immediate loading capability of the generator, without having to wait a few minutes for engine warm-up.
+- For gensets that switch on and transfer power automatically, and especially larger sets (100 KVA and more), it is essential to keep the engine oil and coolant at an elevated temperature, typically above 45°C. This ensures the immediate loading capability of the generator, without having to wait a few minutes for engine warm-up.

 - Do regular visual inspection to ensure that all cooling system air ducts, inlet filters, radiators and extraction fans are clear of dust and debris.
 Air filter units should be regularly checked for blockages (check filter air block detectors where used).

 - Do regular visual inspection for signs of fluid leaks or seepage.
-If any found, ensure that rectification is promptly done, before leaks become excessive.
+If any are found, ensure that rectification is promptly done, before leaks become excessive.

 - Ensure adequate fuel reserves immediately available and fuel refilling is easily possible without spillage.
 Consider day tanks, hoses, filler fittings, transfer pumps, spare fuel drums, drum trolleys).

-- During testing, ensure that when engine is started up, it is not run longer than 10 minutes without load.
+- During testing, ensure that when the engine is started up, it is not run longer than 10 minutes without load.
 If started up, it is preferable that the engine is run with a load, for a minimum of 30 minutes, observing temperatures, pressures, cooling and signs of fluid leaks.
 It is essential that a genset gets regular exercise.

 - In the longer term: